Many of our agents are making changes, but when we open our reports, those changes don't appear to be made for several minutes.

 Other selections under Data Source:

-Allow server to change the data source as necessary: Select this check box to allow Oracle Service Cloud to automatically change the data source if necessary to allow the report to run.
+Allow server to change the data source as necessary: Select this check box to allow Oracle B2C Service to automatically change the data source if necessary to allow the report to run.
 For example, if a report is configured to run on the operational database but is unable to do so due to data constraints, selecting this check box allows the report to run on the report database.
 Clearing this check box forces reports to run on the data source that is selected.
 This feature appears in November 2009 and later releases.

 NOTE: This check box is selected by default when you create a report and is also automatically selected any time the data source is changed on the Edit Settings window.